ppy/osu-wiki/news/2021/2021-11-09-performance-points-star-rating-updates.md

 ### Total star rating adjustments

-The correlation between star rating and performance points has now been improved, following the mathematical derivation work from [**Naitsirk**](https://osu.ppy.sh/users/8202998) in [this pull request](https://github.com/ppy/osu/pull/13986).
+The correlation between star rating and performance points has now been improved, following the mathematical derivation work from ::**Naitsirk**::{ user-id=8202998 } in [this pull request](https://github.com/ppy/osu/pull/13986).

 To summarize these changes briefly, star rating now combines the different core skill values mentioned earlier with consideration for how large they are in relation to each other, which is more analogous to how it's done for performance points, whereas before it was just the simple sum of each constituent skill value.
 In other words, maps which focus on one skill will now receive a lower star rating than ones which focus on many. **These changes do not affect performance points.**